Azure/azure-powershell/src/ResourceManager/DataMigration/Commands.DataMigration/help/New-AzDataMigrationProject.md

 ### ResourceIdParameterSet
 ```
-New-AzureRmDataMigrationProject [-ResourceId] <String> -Location <String> -Name <String> -SourceType <String>
+New-AzDataMigrationProject [-ResourceId] <String> -Location <String> -Name <String> -SourceType <String>
  -TargetType <String> [-SourceConnection <ConnectionInfo>] [-TargetConnection <ConnectionInfo>]
  [-DatabaseInfo <DatabaseInfo[]>] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The New-AzureRmDataMigrationProject cmdlet creates a new Azure Database Migration Service project.
+The New-AzDataMigrationProject cmdlet creates a new Azure Database Migration Service project.
 This cmdlet takes in all necessary parameters, such as the name of the Azure Resource Group, the name of Azure Data Migration Service in which new project is to be created, the region in which the project is to be created, the unique name of the new project, the source and target connection objects, and the target type object, as input for the list of databases to migrate.
-Use the New-AzureRmDataMigrationConnectionInfo cmdlet to create a new ConnectionInfo object for both the source and target connections.
-The list of Microsoft.Azure.Management.DataMigration.Models.DatabaseInfo is expected for selected databases; this object can be created by using New-AzureRmDataMigrationDatabaseInfo cmdlet.
+Use the New-AzDataMigrationConnectionInfo cmdlet to create a new ConnectionInfo object for both the source and target connections.
+The list of Microsoft.Azure.Management.DataMigration.Models.DatabaseInfo is expected for selected databases; this object can be created by using New-AzDataMigrationDatabaseInfo cmdlet.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> New-AzureRmDataMigrationProject -ResourceGroupName MyResourceGroup -ServiceName TestService -ProjectName MyDMSProject -Location "central us"  -SourceType SQL -TargetType SQLDB -SourceConnection $sourceConnInfo -TargetConnection $targetConnInfo -DatabaseInfo $dbList
+PS C:\> New-AzDataMigrationProject -ResourceGroupName MyResourceGroup -ServiceName TestService -ProjectName MyDMSProject -Location "central us"  -SourceType SQL -TargetType SQLDB -SourceConnection $sourceConnInfo -TargetConnection $targetConnInfo -DatabaseInfo $dbList
 ```

 The above example shows how to create new project named MyDMSProject located in Central US region under the Azure Database Migration Service instance named TestService.